larson-group/clubb_release/input/case_setups/Readme.txt

 cos_solar_zen_values | real, 20 element array, default precision
   Cosine of the solar zenith angle for l_fix_cos_solar_zen = true [-].
   Used with simplified if l_sw_radiation is true, or BUGSrad.
+  See cloud_feedback_s6_model.in for an example in which zenith angle is set constant with time.

 cos_solar_zen_times | real, 20 element array, default precision
   Times corresponding to the cosine of the solar zenith angle [s].